yanwucai/azure-rtos-opcua/README.md

 1. After the building is completed, depress Ctrl+Shift+P and select Tasks: Run Task again.
 Select Build open62541 Project.

-Following the following steps to run the examples.
+Follow the steps below to run the examples.

 ### server